7tl7qns7ch/seungjunlee.github.io/README.md

 (3) Contribution

-- Proposing a Transformer that is flexible in handling arbitrary discretization %formats and scalable to large discretization sizes.
+- Proposing a Transformer that is flexible in handling arbitrary discretization formats and scalable to large discretization sizes.

 - Handling arbitrary input/output discretization by processing them in the latent space to avoid quadratic complexity.